From JPMA Industry's Own Reforms to Improve its Ability to Create Innovations

 However, the pharmaceutical industry's domestic market is the only one in the world that is shrinking.
 In many countries, the pharmaceutical industry is growing faster than GDP.
 We believe that sustainable growth is possible through national policies that allow for a slight increase of 1-2% in the overall pharmaceutical market, promptly replace new drugs with generics after patent expiration, and promptly reduce the prices of long-listed drugs.
 We argue that the market should be brought closer to global standards and revitalized to make it more attractive.

-In order to enhance Japan's ability to create innovations, we need to reform our industry itself as well as proactive measures by the government.
+In order to enhance Japan's ability to create innovations, we need to change our own industry as well as the government's proactive measures.
 As an industry, we have requested support for fostering drug discovery startups and the development of an environment for the utilization of big data in health and medicine.
 In Japan, there is a lack of funding, especially at the clinical stage, which makes it difficult to nurture promising seeds.
 Under these circumstances, a supplementary budget of 300 billion yen was allocated in December 2022 to strengthen the drug discovery venture ecosystem.
-This is an indication of the nation's commitment, and we will firmly respond to it.
+This represents a national commitment, to which we are determined to respond.

 The environment for utilizing big data in health and medicine is one of the most important infrastructural developments for the nation today.
 In 2022, a very advanced initiative called the European Health Data Space (EHDS) was launched in Europe to promote the use of data in the healthcare field.
 This initiative shows that Europe, which is strict in its handling of personal data, is willing to actively promote the use of such data for the benefit of healthcare, drug discovery, and the health of its citizens, and we believe that Japan should take great advantage of this.